 - Interface with software, systems, electrical and reliability engineering teams to determine optimal operating points in harsh environments.

-- Bachelor of Science (or higher) in Mechanical Engineering with 5+ years professional work experience as a mechanical designer
+- MS degree (or higher) in Mechanical Engineering with 2+ years professional large industry work experience as a mechanical designer

 - Experience with Solidworks and CFD software such as Flotherm/Icepak